tamdaz/cruml/README.md

 ## Requirements

-To do this, you should have d2 installed in your machine.
+To do this, d2 should be installed in your machine.

 Documentation source : https://d2lang.com/tour/install#install-script.

 ## Compatibilities

-Here is are the compatibility table:
+Here is the compatibility table:

 | Cruml version | Crystal version   |
 |---------------|-------------------|